giuskywalker/jarvis-scan/README.md

 # jarvis-scan
-Jarvis is a port, subdomain, and directory scanner written in python.
+Jarvis is a simple port scanner written in python.